 Session and Permanent Cookies

-Session cookie – a session cookie is a piece of data which is stored on your computer’s hard drive that contains information about you.
+A session cookie is a piece of data that is stored on your computer’s hard drive that contains information about you.
 Usage of a session cookie is not linked to personally identifiable information about you while on our website.
 When you exit your browser, the cookie terminates and should be removed from your hard drive by your browser.
-These cookies may help us to learn more about your interests while on our web site so that we can make improvements and provide a better user experience.
+These cookies may help us to learn more about your interests while on our website so that we can make improvements and provide a better user experience.